Effective July 1, 2023

 “Malicious Code” means any computer virus, Trojan horse, worm, time bomb, or other similar code or hardware component designed to disable, damage, or disrupt the operation of, permit unauthorized access to, erase, destroy, or modify any software, hardware, network, or other technology.

-“Net Revenue” means the revenue actually collected by SoundStack from Demand Partners for the placement of Advertisements within the Inventory less: (i) any third-party advertising fees incurred by SoundStack in connection therewith, including, without limitation, DSP fees, ad serving fees, and data targeting fees; (ii) any Taxes; and (iii) any documented and out-of-pocket pro-rated costs and expenses (including reasonable attorneys’ fees) that SoundStack incurs in attempting to collect such revenue from Demand Partners.
+“Net Revenue” means the revenue actually collected by SoundStack from Demand Partners for the placement of Advertisements within the Inventory less: (i) any third-party advertising fees incurred by SoundStack in connection therewith, including, without limitation, DSP fees, ad serving fees, and data targeting fees; (ii) any Taxes; (iii) any fees reasonably and actually incurred by SoundStack to make payments to Customer pursuant to Section 6.5(c), such as wire fees; and (iv) any documented and out-of-pocket pro-rated costs and expenses (including reasonable attorneys’ fees) that SoundStack incurs in attempting to collect such revenue from Demand Partners.

 “Personal Information” means any information about an individual whose disclosure is protected or otherwise regulated by any Privacy Law.